Department: Counseling and Psychological Services (CAPS)

 Counseling and Psychological Services supports students through ethical and responsive care and prevention.
 We foster the well-being of the diverse Mason community through psychological, learning, outreach, and consultation services.
 We provide high-quality training to emerging mental health professionals.
 We are committed to excellence in psychological and learning services by promoting student safety, enhancing emotional growth, and supporting academic success.

-The Coordinator, Multicultural Outreach and Prevention, will provide leadership in the ongoing development and implementation of culturally inclusive and innovative mental health outreach to meet the needs of our undergraduate and graduate students, with a focus on reaching historically marginalized students.
-The successful candidate will have an understanding of the dynamics of privilege and oppression, and the impact these have on equity, access, and opportunity in higher education and the workplace.
+The successful candidate will understand the dynamics of privilege and oppression, and the impact these have on equity, access, and opportunity in higher education and the workplace.
 This will be combined with a comprehensive understanding of intersectionality and the lived experiences of diverse students.

-Participate in training activities such as leading Outreach Seminar for trainees, providing individual supervision, co-leading and supervising therapy groups, providing other related trainee seminars, and contributing to the trainee selection processes;
+Participates in training activities such as providing individual supervision, co-leading and supervising therapy groups, providing trainee seminars, and contributing in the trainee selection processes;

-Maintain current, accurate and timely clinical documentation in accordance with state and federal law, professional ethics, and CAPS policies.
-Review client records to determine the progress, effectiveness, and appropriateness of treatment services offered;
+Maintains current, accurate and timely clinical documentation in accordance with state and federal law, professional ethics, and CAPS policies; reviews client records to determine progress, effectiveness, and appropriateness of treatment services offered;

-Additional duties as assigned.
-The omission of specific duties does not preclude supervisor from assigning specific duties not listed above if such duties are a logical assignment to the position;
+Additional duties as assigned; omission of specific duties does not preclude supervisor from assigning specific duties not listed above if such duties are a logical assignment to the position.

 Experience working in a fast-paced, high-volume clinical setting with clients presenting in acute distress;

-Salary: Salary starting in the lower 80's; Commensurate with education and experience.
+Salary: Salary range starting in the mid $70K's, Commensurate with education and experience.

 Location: Fairfax, VA